ChagayToubin/MuezzinProject/README.md

-   -  **update** -Calculates the amount of danger from the text and updates the appropriate fields Percentage of dangerous words , Determination of criminality ,And degree of risk
+   -  **update** -Calculates the amount of danger from the text and updates the appropriate fields Percentage of dangerous words , Determination of criminality ,And degree of risk explain( average percentage of words is 0.30939176841270893, so that would be the threshold for determining criminality or danger level.)

-        **explain**(The average percentage of words is 0.30939176841270893, so that would be the threshold for determining criminality or danger level.)
+      -**end_point** -fast api server that shows me data by risk level